rnestler/rnestler.github.io/content/articles/2022/2022-12-26_rust_kernel_module_part2.md

 I based it of the official ArchLinux kernel package, disabled the conflicting options, ran `make menuconfig` and enabled Rust support.

-A few iterations on the configuration and PKGBUILD later I had a successfully building kernel with Rust support enabled!
+A few iterations on the configuration and `PKGBUILD` later I had a successfully building kernel with Rust support enabled!

+After installing the custom kernel and booting into it we should finally be ready!

 ## Building the out-of-tree module